CyberPoint/ntru-haskell/README.md

 ============

 A Haskell Implementation of the NTRU Cryptographic library, following the IEEE Standard Specification (IEEE Std 1363.1-2008).
-Developed by Paul Li, Theo Levine, Elizabeth Hughes, and Tom Cornelious at Cyberpoint LLC (www.cyberpointllc.com).
+Developed by Paul Li, Theo Levine, Elizabeth Hughes, and Tom Cornelius at Cyberpoint LLC (www.cyberpointllc.com).
+Special thanks as well to Ian Blumenfeld.

 You can build it by running:
 ```
 cabal install NTRU
 ```

-or by downloading it, and then running:
+or by downloading it and then running:
 ```
 cabal configure
 cabal build
 cabal install
 ```
 You can ignore the warnings from the build.

+A prebuilt hackage is available at http://hackage.haskell.org/package/NTRU.
 You may need to install some dependencies, such as llvm.

 Please contact opensource@cyberpointllc.com with any questions.